ObserveRTC/client-monitor-js/README.md

 ObserveRTC Client Integration Core Library
 ---

-# !!!
-UNDER DEVELOPMENT, NO STABLE VERSION IS AVAILABLE AT THE MOMENT! !!!

-@observertc/client-observer-js is a client side library for observertc integration.
+@observertc/client-observer-js is a client side library to process [WebRTCStats](https://www.w3.org/TR/webrtc-stats/) and to integrate you app to observertc components.

 Table of Contents:
  * [Quick Start](#quick-start)